(Originally published 2nd December 2022, updated October 2023)

 The alarm woke us suddenly at 5am.
 In our confused state, we remembered we were against the clock.
 We simply had to be at the site for sunrise, or we may never get to see the newly excavated Pre-Pottery Neolithic complex of Karahan Tepe.
-The previous evening Hugh received a message from Ismail, after he had briefly visited the site in the afternoon (Ismail is a member of the family that owns the land where the excavation was taking place).
-The message said that ‘officials’ and the ‘archaeologists’ were coming ‘first thing in the morning’ to cover the site for the winter.
+The previous evening, Hugh received a message from Ismail after he had briefly visited the site in the afternoon (Ismail Can is a member of the family that owns the land where the excavation is taking place).
+The message said that ‘officials’ and the ‘archaeologists’ were coming ‘first thing in the morning’ to cover over the site for the winter.
 We dressed, washed, and grabbed our cameras, eating our breakfast in the car.
 The hotel’s restaurant was yet to open, but we managed to snag these few items.
 It was still dark outside, and the ground was wet.
 Clouds were in the sky, and as we climbed into the rental car, we prayed they would disperse in time for the sunrise.

 Şanlıurfa city is a beautiful place before dawn.
 Quiet and still, the caves that lined the streets were still artificially lit as we sped by them to get on the highway out of town.
-We knew where we were going, and decided on one of three possible routes.
-The two shorter, but more treacherous routes, or the one that took us to a newly paved road leading to the site.
+We knew where we were going and decided on one of three possible routes.
+The two shorter but more treacherous routes, or the one that took us to a newly paved road leading to the site.
 We decided on the latter.

 As we drove at a speed probably on the edge of the legal limit, we discussed what we might see when we got there.
 Today was the winter solstice.
-It was cold and it was windy, but the forecast looked good.
+It was cold, and it was windy, but the forecast looked good.
 We felt we would witness something remarkable this morning as our good friend and author Andrew Collins had found an alignment recording the summer solstice sunset at the place we were heading to.
 The winter sunrise is on the same alignment but in the opposite direction, so was this also built into the site, we wondered?

 The clock was ticking, and we felt we’d be lucky to get a few minutes at the site before the officials arrived.
-We turned off the highway on the newly paved road taking us through the arid Tektek mountains with dozens of stone hills protruding out of a martian, dead landscape.
+We turned off the highway on the newly paved road, taking us through the arid Tektek mountains with dozens of stone hills protruding out of a martian, dead landscape.
 It felt like visiting another world.
-We saw blue skies for the first time, and breaks in the cloud.
+We saw blue skies for the first time and breaks in the clouds.
 As we arrived, we checked the time.
 It was a few minutes after sunrise, yet some clouds were still blocking the light.
 Would we see anything worthy of this effort?
 Would the sun grace us with its presence?

 The new visitor centre was now in place, and we messaged Ismail, who agreed to be our official guide for the morning.
 We drank an obligatory glass of tea with him and his brothers before hurriedly climbing the hill to the area of excavation.
-The sun was starting to break through, and as the cold wind made its icy presence felt, the first light hit some of the enclosures.
+The sun was starting to break through, and as the cold wind made its icy presence felt, first light was hitting some of the enclosures.
 We had made it to Karahan Tepe, arguably the most important archaeological discovery of the 21st century, and we were not disappointed.

-Karahan Tepe (formerly called Keçili Tepe) lies approximately 23 miles southeast of its more famous sister site, Göbekli Tepe, which was built a few hundred years earlier.
+Karahan Tepe (formerly called Keçili Tepe) lies approximately 37 km (23 miles) southeast of its more famous sister site, Göbekli Tepe, which was built a few hundred years earlier.
 Karahan Tepe has been dated to 11,400 – 10,200 years old, with over 250 monoliths recorded at the site, mostly T-pillars, as well as many unique stone carvings and statues recently unearthed.
 Like at Göbekli Tepe, this site is covered with many strange depictions of humans, symbols, and animals, but also with a sunken pit containing phallic-shaped pillars and a 3D portrayal of a human head with a serpentine neck.
 The artefacts from the excavation are now on display at the Şanlıurfa Archaeology Museum.

 Hugh first explored the un-excavated site of Karahan Tepe in 2014 with Andrew Collins, with a further visit in 2015, and more recently with JJ Ainsworth in 2018.
-During these visits, only the tops of T-pillars on the surface of the hill, an 18ft-long unfinished T-shaped monolith below the hill on the western edge, and some relief carvings on a few stones were visible.1 For many years, it was an enduring mystery as to what would be found underneath.
+During these early visits, only the tops of T-pillars on the surface of the hill, an 18ft-long unfinished T-shaped monolith below the hill on the western edge, and some relief carvings on a few stones were visible.1 For many years, it was an enduring mystery as to what was going to be found underneath.
 On previous visits, our minds raced with ideas regarding what might lie beneath our feet.
 Could this site be as awe-inspiring as Göbekli Tepe?
 What mysteries would eventually be revealed here?